kunigami/kunigami.github.io/blog/_posts/2019-03-13-rust-memory-management.md

 ### Lifetimes

 The lifetime of a variable represents the duration in which the variable is valid.
-In the example below, the lifetime of variable a is from line 2 to line 7.
-The lifetimes for b is from 4 to 5, for c is line 5 and for d is line 7.
-Note that a's lifetime contains all other lifetimes and b's lifetime contains c's lifetime.
+In the example below, the lifetime of variable `a` is from line 2 to line 7.
+The lifetime for `b` is from 4 to 5, for `c` is line 5 and for `d` is line 7.
+Note that `a`'s lifetime contains all other lifetimes and `b`'s lifetime contains `c`'s lifetime.

 {% highlight rust %}
 {